Korean Air's website

 Off we go!

 Lovely day for flying, isn't it?

-You can see how much stretches this window has!
+You can see how much stretch this window has!

-At this point, speed brake was deployed to slow the aircraft.
+At this point, the speed brake was deployed to slow the aircraft.

-The weather was fine all the way, just a bit of bumps during take off and on approach.
+The weather was fine all the way, just a bit of bump during taking off and on approach.